Marijuana now being sold, legally, in our nation's capital

 It’s time for a new approach.
-Write your elected officials and urge them to decriminalize the possession of small amounts of marijuana.
+Councilman Tommy Wells has introduced legislation that would provide for civil citations – no arrests and no criminal charges – for possession of under an ounce of marijuana.
+Please write your councilmembers and urge them to decriminalize the possession of small amounts of marijuana.
 For more on the negative consequences of the District’s harsh marijuana laws, including arrest and enforcement trends, check out this excellent report from Jon Gettman, Ph.D.

 Thank you for supporting the Marijuana Policy Project.
 To stay updated on the status of marijuana policy reform in Washington, D.C., be sure to subscribe to MPP's free legislative alert service, if you haven't done so already.